 b) because wine was added after the vinegar was made, to add more flavor to their product

-From my understanding, the only way there would be alcohol in the final vinegar product is if alcohol were added to the final product, AFTER the vinegar has been made.
+From my understanding after attending the Fiqh of Food class through the Al Maghrib Institute, the only way there would be alcohol in the final vinegar product is if alcohol were added to the final product, AFTER the vinegar has been made.
 This is not always the case, but may be found more often in high end gourmet types of vinegar.
 However, to be certain, the best thing to do is to call each company individually because you may not be able to ell from the ingredient list.
 Typically, there is no issue with apple cider vinegar or white vinegar.
+Allahu’alim (God knows best).

 Is All Vinegar Good for Consumption?

 There are some types of vinegar which are just simply delicious to add to salads, include as part of a marinade or to take daily as natural digestive.
-My favorites are balsamic (red or white) and apple cider vinegar.
-Rice vinegar is great in Asian dishes, too.
+Rice vinegar is great in Asian dishes to give it an authentic flavor.

 Where Can I Get Good Quality Vinegar Products?